 2) Your travel policy: Make sure it still fits your organization

 Non-compliance can also reflect that your travel policy is outdated and does not fit your travelers’ needs nor your company’s culture.
 According to the 3rd edition of the Travel and Tech study (2016), only 38% of travelers say their policy meets their needs very well.

-If your travel policy is what you want to make more attractive, start fresh and follow the trends!
-Think about allowing booking on mobile, including sharing economy (Uber, HomeAway, …), offer flexibility and personalization, consider comfort.
+If your travel policy is what you want to make more attractive, start fresh and follow the trends.
+Think about allowing booking on mobile, including sharing economy (Uber, HomeAway), offer flexibility and personalization, and consider comfort.
 And don’t forget to onboard your travelers and your TMC for a travel policy review to make sure everyone has a vote.
-Then, convince your executive: focus on data to support your case.
+Then convince your executives by focusing on data to support your case.

-At Egencia, we believe that a fair travel policy supported by implicated and innovative TMC, teams (account managers, travel consultants, developers, …) and technologies is worth twice the carrot.
+At Egencia, we believe that a fair travel policy supported by an innovative TMC, teams (account managers, travel consultants, developers) and technology is worth twice the value of any carrot.